 - An adapter that will allow you to attach the garden hose to your sink.

-- Epsom salts and sea salt, 2 to 3 pounds each.
+- Epsom salts and sea salt, 2 to 3 pounds of each.

 - A tarp for putting under the tub to protect your floor.